OCR TOOLS

 Best OCR Software Comparison (Pros & Cons)

-Optical Character Recognition is a technology that converts an image into text.
-It can be used for many different purposes such as document conversion, searchable PDFs, or turning scanned documents into editable text.
+Optical Character Recognition (OCR) is a technology that converts an image into text.
+It can be used for many different purposes, such as document conversion, creating searchable PDFs, or turning scanned documents into editable text.

 OCR has become a vital part of work-life for people in the business world.
-OCR is used in different ways, from converting physical paper documents to digital formats, scanning hard-to-read handwritten forms, or creating indexed files of scanned documents by page number and keyword search terms.
+It is used in various ways, like converting physical paper documents to digital formats or creating indexed files of scanned documents by page number and keyword search terms.

 Accessibility for people with disabilities is another reason businesses turn to OCR technology.
-If we think about having to read through documents with no formatting, such as PDFs, this would be very difficult for someone who cannot see well or cannot read.
-There are multiple tools available for Google Docs too.
-However, if you had software that could convert these documents into audio files or text-based formats such as HTML or Word, this would offer far more accessibility.
-There are many benefits to using software such as Word to convert documents into text-based formats such as HTML or Word.
-Text is widespread, meaning that sharing information over the internet or via email is now far easier.
-It also means that even if someone cannot see well or read, they can still access their documents.
+Consider the challenge of reading through unformatted documents, such as PDFs, for someone who cannot see well or read.
+OCR software can convert these documents into audio files or text-based formats like HTML or Word, greatly enhancing accessibility.
+The text format is universally accepted, simplifying information sharing over the internet or email.
+This means individuals who cannot see well or read can still access their documents.

-If you want to digitize any paper-based documents, you must pick the right OCR software that can extract text from images or convert a PDF file into an editable format.
+If you want to digitize any paper-based documents, it is essential to choose the right OCR software that can extract text from images or convert a PDF file into an editable format.

 Contents